-I am a an Assistant Professor in International Relations at Lund University and the Director for the Africa Programme at Egmont Institute for International Relations, as well as the Editor-in-Chief for the journal International Peacekeeping.
+I am Associate Professor in Political Science at Lund University and the Director for the Africa Programme at Egmont Institute for International Relations, as well as the Editor-in-Chief for the academic journal International Peacekeeping.
 I’m also a Global Fellow at the Peace Research Institute in Oslo (PRIO).

 I took my first class of International Politics in Swedish high school when I was 18 and I have been fascinated by trying to understand current events in international relations ever since.